-3.4 Number and size of individuals by school detected
+3.2 Number and size of individuals by school detected, spatial density (2015 survey)

 In the sampled detections, an abundance of up to 21 300 individuals by school was estimated.
-The abundance by school was highly variable and the estimated abundance was below 100 individuals for most schools (Figure 8).
+The abundance by school was highly variable and the estimated abundance was below 70 individuals for 50% of the schools (Figure 9).

 Fish size ranged from 64 to 158 cm.
-The largest fish were observed in the northern part (Figure 9).
+The largest fish were observed in the northern part (Figure 10), although no significant difference in tune size was observed between the different sections of the survey.